zenml-io/zenml/docs/book/component-guide/experiment-trackers/vertexai.md

 > **Note**: This method is quick for local setups but is unsuitable for team collaborations or production environments due to its lack of portability.

-We can then register the orchestrator as follows:
+We can then register the experiment tracker as follows:

 ```shell
 # Register the Vertex AI Experiment Tracker